Jaslavie/virus-modeling/README.md

-Getting meta with my sickness, and potentially forecast its duration.
+Getting meta with my illness -- modeling the spread of viral diseases based on human behavior (decision to vaccinate, social distancing, hygiene, etc.)

 ### Experiment Design
 We will model the spread of influenza B in NYC from 2009 to 2018.
 The Reproduction rate is 1.4, indicating that 1.4 people will be infected by each infected person.
 Reference `Recommneded Readings` section for all cited research.